Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

-In the case of a single MBH at the centre of the BLR, the emission will not be affected by relativistic beaming as the MBH is at rest (i.e. has only transverse velocity in the frame of each BLR element).
-To compare the BLR response between the two scenarios, we assume that the single MBH emits an intrinsic periodically varying luminosity that mimics the ionising continuum light curve produced by the binary.
+In the case of a single MBH at the centre of the BLR, we assume that the single MBH emits an intrinsic, periodically varying flux, $F_{\rm{ion}}$, which mimics the ionising continuum light curve produced by the binary.
+The shape of the contribution from each element is the same as Equation \ref{eq:BEL_flux_bin} with the substitution of $\rm{F}_{\rm{ion}}$ to $\rm{F}^{\rm{boost}}_{\rm{ion}}$.

-The construction of the BEL is similar to the one used in the binary case, except instead of the Doppler-boosted ionising flux, the contribution is multiplied by the periodically varying single-MBH ionising flux computed at the appropriate retarded time.
-Equation~\ref{eq:BEL_flux_bin} becomes